contourpy/contourpy/docs/user_guide/manipulate/dechunk.rst

-These functions are useful if you want to support the option to generate contours using multiple chunks, such as to support the ``"threaded"`` algorithm, but your code to process the contours produced only supports a single chunk.
+These functions are useful if you want to support the option to generate contours using multiple chunks, such as to support the ``"threaded"`` algorithm, but your code to process the contours only supports a single chunk.